rahulraushan426/University-Management/README.md

-# E-Commerce Website
+# University Management System
 ## This Project is under development.
-This repository hosts the code for a Java e-commerce Website.
-This application allows users to browse products, manage their carts, and securely place orders online.
-The project follows a structured MVC architecture, ensuring scalability and maintainability.
-Built using Java Servlets, JSP, and MySQL, it provides a seamless shopping experience.
+This repository contains the code for a University Management System built using Java and MySQL.
+The application aims to streamline the management of students, courses, faculty, and administrative tasks.
+The project follows an MVC architecture, ensuring easy scalability and maintainability.
+Built using Java Servlets, JSP, and MySQL, the system provides a robust solution for managing various aspects of university operations.
 ## Features
 - Register new account
 - Login/Logout